 §102-77.5 - What is the scope of this part?

-To the extent not prohibited by law, Federal agencies must fund the Art-in-Architecture efforts by allocating a portion of the estimated cost of constructing or purchasing new Federal buildings, or of completing major repairs and alterations of existing buildings.
-Funding for qualifying projects, including new construction, building purchases, other building acquisition, or prospectus-level repair and alteration projects, must be in a range determined by the Administrator of General Services.
+To the extent not prohibited by law, Federal agencies must fund the Art in Architecture efforts by allocating a portion of the estimated cost of constructing or purchasing new Federal buildings or of completing major repairs and alterations of existing buildings.
+Funding for qualifying projects, including new construction, building purchases, other building acquisitions, or prospectus-level repair and alteration projects, must be in a range determined by the Administrator of General Services.

 §102-77.20 - With whom should Federal agencies collaborate with when commissioning and selecting art for Federal buildings?

 To the maximum extent practicable, Federal agencies should seek the support and involvement of local citizens in selecting appropriate artwork.
-Federal agencies should collaborate with the artist and community to produce works of art that reflect the cultural, intellectual, and historic interests and values of a community.
-In addition, Federal agencies should work collaboratively with the architect of the building and art professionals, when commissioning and selecting art for Federal buildings.
-Federal agencies should commission artwork that is diverse in style and media.
+Subject to sections 102-77.21 -through 102-77.23 of this part, Federal agencies should collaborate with the artist and community to produce works of art that reflect the cultural, intellectual and historic interests and values of a community.
+In addition, and subject to sections 102-77.21 -through 102-77.23, Federal agencies should work collaboratively with the architect of the building and art professionals when commissioning and selecting art for Federal buildings.